Sndrahel/Back-AND-Better/README.md

   - __About Us page__

   - <em>The About Us page will provide the user with supporting images to see what the meet ups look like.
-  - This section is valuable to the user as they will be able to easily identify and relate the ethos .
+  - This section is valuable to the user as they will be able to easily identify and relate the ethos . </em>
-  - This section will be updated with more information about the specific instructors. </em>

   ![About Us](mockups/back_and_better_about.png)